 Surely this list would be incomplete without at least one dessert.
 And Kao Niew Ma Muang or mango sticky rice is probably Thailand’s most popular dessert.
 This dish features sweetened sticky rice that is served with a side of freshly cut mangoes and topped with a thick coconut milk cream

 Getting a tourist visa to Thailand

 If you’re ever in any doubt about getting a visa to Thailand, do contact us at S & F Consulting!
 We are a consultancy firm and our priority is to ensure that you have a smooth visa application process.
+You should know how to open a bank account in Thailand.
 As officially registered agents in Thailand, we are aptly familiar with all that entails any sort of visa related registration and proceedings in Thailand.